OgnyanDD/Software-Technologies/TF27. CSHARP ASP.NET MVC OVERVIEW.NET MVC OVERVIEW - EXERCISES/01. CSHARP CALCULATOR/README.md

 * etc.<br/>

 **Follow these steps to run the application:**
+- Install ASP.NET and web development (if you not have it);
 - Start *CalculatorApp.sln* and run the project;
 - Recommended browser - IE;<br/>